chelmerrox/ruby-tic-tac-toe/README.md

 ## 📝 Credits

-This project is based on Zattix design created by Mohammed Awad (https://www.behance.net/gallery/24796463/ZATTIX)
+This project was done by Luciano Sarno and Losaline Rokocakau